CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 The translation is done by the user in two steps:

-1. Prepare the translation function with SELECT TT_Prepare(translationTableSchema, translationTable)
+1. Prepare the translation function with SELECT TT_Prepare(translationTableSchema, translationTable).
+It is necessary to dynamically prepare the actual translation function because PostgreSQL does not allow a function to return an arbitrary number of column of arbitrary types.
+The translation function has to explicitly declare what it is going to return at declaration time.
+Since every translation table can get the translation function to return a different set of columns, it is necessary to define a new translation function for every translation table.
+This step is necessary only when a new translation table is being used, when a new atribute is defined in the translation table or when a target attribute type is modified.

-2. Translate the table with the prepared TT_Translate(sourceTableSchema, sourceTable) function
+2. Translate the table with the prepared TT_Translate(sourceTableSchema, sourceTable) function.

-Many TT_Translate functions can be prepared by adding a suffix as the third parameter of the TT_Prepare() function (e.g. TT_Prepare('public', 'translation_table', '02') with prepare the TT_Translate02() function).
+By default, whatever the name translation table, the prepared function will always be named TT_Translate().
+If you are dealing with many tranlation tables at the same time, you might want to prepare a translation function for each of them.
+You can do this by adding a  suffix as the third parameter of the TT_Prepare() function (e.g. TT_Prepare('public', 'translation_table', '02') with prepare the TT_Translate02() function). you would normally parovide a different suffix for each of your translation table.

 You generally want to create a new table with the result of the translation like this: